Anglicans Online

 Churches of Anglican or Episcopal Tradition

-(NOTE: Old Catholic churches, the Philippine Independent Church, the Mar Thoma Syrian Church of Malabar, and the Churches of Bangladesh, North India, Pakistan, and South India are in Category 2 and are listed on our In Full Communion page.)
+(NOTE: Old Catholic churches, the Philippine Independent Church, the Mar Thoma Syrian Church of Malabar, and the Churches of Bangladesh and Pakistan are listed on our In Full Communion page.)

 American Anglican Church